-I am a conceptual documentary artist and filmmaker who returned to visual expression after a 12-year career as a civil-rights lawyer.
+I am a documentary artist, researcher, investigator, and filmmaker who returned to visual expression after a 12-year career as a civil-rights lawyer.

 My work illuminates invisible systems through still and moving images, sound, testimony, and archival material.